salaGasno/nsgProject/production-line-belt.md

 ## System Components

-This PLC system consists of the following hardware:
+This PLC system consists of the following components:
 * 1769-L30 Allen Bradley PLC
 * PowerFlex 70 EC_I
 * Conveyor Belt System Provided by the ACIM program.